hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

   package omp 4 neigh no
   ```
   {: .source}
+  (here 4 is the number of OpenMP threads per MPI task)

   To distinguish the various styles of these accelerator packages from
   its 'regular' non-accelerated variants, LAMMPS has introduced *suffixes* for styles